HassanMunene/Javascript_Work/IntermediateJavascriptInterviewQuestions.md

 The TDZ exists to prevent potential bugs caused by premature access.

 ## How does JSON.stringify() work?
 What are its limitations?
+Cloning the objects often becomes a problem for JS programmers.
+Surprisingly, the second most popular answer to the question `What is the most efficient way to deep clone an object in JavaScript?` is… to JSON.parse(JSON.stringify()) it!

+🤯

+By the way, I found such a ‘deep cloning’ in my own old code!

+Why it can cause problems?
+You can lose your data
+The JSON.stringify() just converts a JavaScript value to a JSON string.
+It`s ok to use it with some primitives like Numbers, Strings or Booleans.

+JSON.parse(JSON.stringify({ a: 1, b: "Hello, world", c: true})) // it`s OK
+But sometimes, JSON.stringify() is a little bit… unpredictable.
+For instance, something like this seems to be weird:

+JSON.stringify({ key: undefined }); // converted to "{}"
+JSON.stringify({ key: Symbol() }); // "{}" again
+JSON.stringify({ key: function(){} }); // "{}" as well
+As you can see, you can just lose data of unsupported types when copying your object in such a way.
+Moreover, JavaScript won`t even warn you about that, because calling JSON.stringify() with such data types does not throw any error.

+By the way, as for me, one of the biggest problems of cloning with JSON.stringify() is that methods are not supported by it

+Sometimes, JSON.stringify() pretends to be smart and converts some unsupported data types to supported ones.
+So, in cases like these, everything will be converted to {"key": null}:

+JSON.stringify({ key: Nan }); // {"key": null}
+JSON.stringify({ key: Infinity }); // {"key": null}
+Finally, there is a problem with the Date().
+Dates will be parsed as Strings, not as Dates.
+So, if you store the `Date` in your object and clone using JSON, you will lose them, too.

+Get Petro Zubar’s stories in your inbox
+Join Medium for free to get updates from this writer.

+Enter your email
+Subscribe
+It is not so quick and efficient

+Press enter or click to view image in full size

+Looking at some benchmarks, (like this one, or this one) we can see, that cloning with JSON.parse(JSON.stringify()) can be really slow, especially on large objects.
+I also suggest you read this story about just one line (!!!) of JS code that made a site 10 times slower:

+This one line of Javascript made FT.com 10 times slower A journey into a performance degradation… medium.com

+(sorry for the spoiler, but that string was JSON.parse(JSON.stringify()) )

+But wait, how to clone the things without “JSONing” them?
+OK, now we see, that cloning by converting and parsing JSON may cause huge problems and become antipattern.
+Since then, there are better approaches:

+(the easiest one) Use jQuery or Lodash implementations of deep cloning (2023 update) Use the `structuredClone()` method!
+It is supported by modern browsers.
+(more interesting) Write your own deep cloning function using recursion (or just google to find some implementations).
+So, every time you need to clone an object, remember, that JSON.parse(JSON.stringify()) may cause problems and you’d better avoid using it.

 Hard Questions (Advanced Topics)